mchackorg/dwmstatus/README.md

 # dwmstatus

-Simple program that can update the dwm window manager status line.
+Simple program that can update the dwm window manager status line for FreeBSD/HardenedBSD.

 It prints battery status and charge, a CPU temperature, current main volume and prints a timestamp, then sleeps for 10 seconds and repeats.